 To assume that each subsequent stage in the pipeline leads to a higher probability of sale is wrong and misleading.
 There are simply too many unknown factors affecting a client’s purchase decision, even at advanced sales stages, for any reliable probabilities to be determined.

-A better approach for start-ups is to assume that the most promising clients still have at least a 50% chance of being lost – no matter the sales stage.
+A better approach for start-ups is to assume that the most promising clients, those where you’re almost there, still have at least a 50% chance of being lost.
 Would you then spend all your resources on those few advanced sales leads?
 No. You would probably also spend some time on finding and nurturing additional backup leads.
 If your product is viable, there will be others out there.

 Your market does not exist.
 It must be created.